jayeshs999/CSecClubAssignment/README.md

 The answers are in [here](task2/answers.txt)

+(The code in solve.py was taken from [here](https://www.geeksforgeeks.org/expression-evaluation/)

 ## Task 3
 This took a lot of time.
 First I had to understand every piece of PHP syntax and functions in the source code.
 After that I thought if I could somehow intercept the query result using some software but couldn't do much progress in that direction.